Poppaea Sabina: Death

 The cause and timing of Poppaea's death is uncertain.
-According to Suetonius, while she was awaiting the birth of her second child in the summer of 65, she quarrelled fiercely with Nero over his spending too much time at the races.
+According to Suetonius, while she was awaiting the birth of her third child in the summer of 65 AD, she quarrelled fiercely with Nero over his spending too much time at the races.
 In a fit of rage, Nero kicked her in the abdomen, causing her death.
-Tacitus, on the other hand, places the death after the Quinquennial Neronia (in 65 AD) and claims Nero's kick was a "casual outburst".
+Tacitus, on the other hand, places her death after the Quinquennial Neronia (in 65 AD) and claims Nero's kick was a "casual outburst."
 Tacitus also mentions that some writers claimed Nero poisoned her, though Tacitus does not believe them.
 Cassius Dio claims Nero leapt upon her belly, but admitted that he did not know if it was intentional or accidental.

-Modern historians, though, keep in mind Suetonius's, Tacitus's, and Cassius Dio's severe biases against Nero and the impossibility of their knowing private events, and hence recognize that Poppaea may have died due to fatal complications of miscarriage or childbirth.
+Modern historians, though, keep in mind Suetonius's, Tacitus's, and Cassius Dio's severe biases against Nero, and hence recognize that Poppaea may have died due to complications of miscarriage or childbirth.
 Furthermore, a Greek poem encrypted on a frayed piece of papyrus reads that a deified Poppaea "made a loving farewell speech to Nero, before [ascending] off to heaven on a chariot driven by a goddess", indicating her death was not caused by an act of violence of Nero's.

-When Poppaea died in 65, Nero went into deep mourning.
+When Poppaea died in 65 AD, Nero went into deep mourning.
 Per the Roman imperial tradition, Poppaea was given a state funeral.
 In a departure from this cultural norm, however, she was not only embalmed, but also given divine honours alongside her daughter Claudia Augusta.
 Tacitus writes that Poppaea was embalmed by having her body filled with various herbs and spices and was buried in the Tomb of the Julii, but her actual burial spot is unknown.
 Nero supposedly burned a year's worth of Arabia's incense production at her funeral.

 At the beginning of 66 AD, Nero married Statilia Messalina.
-After that, in 67 AD, Nero ordered Sporus, a young freedman, to be castrated and then married him; according to Cassius Dio, Sporus bore an uncanny resemblance to Poppaea, and Nero even called him by his dead wife's name.
+After that, in 67 AD, Nero castrated and married a young freedman named Sporus.
+According to Cassius Dio, Sporus bore an uncanny resemblance to Poppaea, and Nero even called him by his dead wife's name.